 WRF staff will notify the Paul L. Busch Award recipient(s) by phone or by e-mail.
 Recipient(s) are required to attend the annual WRF luncheon at WEFTEC (held each year in October) to receive the award.
 WRF staff will make travel arrangements and reimburse the winner for reasonable travel and accommodation expenses.

-Publication of Award
+Promotion of Award

 Rules & Regulations